iwyg/filemanager/README.md

 [1]: https://github.com/iwyg/sym_requirejs
 [2]: https://github.com/iwyg/sym_backbonejs

+## Pitfalls

+As for this developmentrelease, filemanager won't work correctly on none \*nix selver-environments.
+Please dont't use it if your webserver runs on a windows system.

 ## Roadmap

  - Fix fileupload issues for legacy Browsers
  - Improve error handling on moving, creating and deleting files ans directories
+ - Fix path handling for none \*nix system